Classical Cepheids in the Galactic thin disk I. Abundance gradients via non-local thermodynamic equilibrium spectral analysis: Summary and conclusions

 \item The line list employed in this work serves as a tool for estimating atmospheric parameters and has been specifically adapted to optical spectra of Galactic Classical Cepheids.
 However, further investigation is required to extend the applicability of this method to the near-infrared (NIR) domain to fully exploit the NIR spectroscopic data and reach the more extinct regions.
 In addition, the metallicity range over which the selected lines have been tested should be broadened toward lower values, as the current analysis only covers the metallicity interval typical of the Galactic thin disk (-0.8 to +0.4 dex).
 This extension is essential to enable the application of the line list to more metal-poor Cepheids of Magellanic Clouds and the Local Group.

 \end{itemize}

 In conclusion, our results suggest that a single analytic function is not sufficient to model all the gradients.
-For this reason, we provided the behavior of each element gradient with a GPR modeling.
+For this reason, here we provide the behaviour of each element gradient with a GPR modelling.
 However, when using an analytical function, a log-log profile should be preferred.
 Our results confirm that the radial abundance gradients in the thin disk flatten with radius across all studied elements.
 This is consistent with theoretical expectations of inside-out disk formation and continuous chemical enrichment, where inner regions exhibit higher metallicity and alpha-enhancements due to more rapid star formation.
-Nevertheless, the outer disk is still poorly sampled to give a definitive conclusion.
+Nevertheless, the outer disk is still too poorly sampled to give a definitive conclusion.

-The adoption of NLTE modeling throughout, from atmospheric parameters to elemental abundances, represents an important step forward relative to prior studies that often combined LTE atmospheric parameters with NLTE corrections.
-The method employed in this study could be extended to data that come from large spectroscopic surveys (4MOST\footnote{https://www.4most.eu/cms/home/}, \citealt{dejong16}) and from new instruments (MOONS@VLT\footnote{https://vltmoons.org/}, \citealt{cirasuolo12}; MAVIS@VLT\footnote{https://mavis-ao.org/mavis/}, \citealt{mcdermid20}), which will allow to increase sample sizes and extend spatial coverage, allowing for finer chemical gradient mapping, especially in regions that we are now poorly sampling such as the inner and outer disk, and improved constraints on Galactic formation models.
+The adoption of NLTE modelling throughout, from atmospheric parameters to elemental abundances, represents an important step forward relative to prior studies that often combined LTE atmospheric parameters with NLTE corrections.
+The method employed in this study could be extended to data that come from large spectroscopic surveys (4MOST\footnote{https://www.4most.eu/cms/home/}, \citealt{dejong16}) and from new instruments (MOONS\footnote{https://vltmoons.org/} at VLT, \citealt{cirasuolo12}; MAVIS\footnote{https://mavis-ao.org/mavis/} at VLT, \citealt{content22}).
+This will allow for an increase in sample sizes and extension of the spatial coverage, enabling finer chemical gradient mapping, especially in regions now poorly sampled such as the inner and outer disk, along with setting improved constraints on Galactic formation models.